Posted October 29th, 2014 by Alexis O'Connell

 Only the amount of your earnings that extends into the higher tax bracket will be taxed at a higher percent.
 Don’t sabotage a raise because you think you’ll save on taxes.

-A raise means that you can start living large and that your new income can go towards the finer things in life.
+A raise means that you can start living large and that your new income can go towards the finer things in life and fulfilling your wants.

-While saving money is great, a raise can rake in more money without the toils of cutting back on your existing expenses.
-Take advantages of the window of opportunity after you receive your raise to plan the extra income into your future financial security, and enjoy the fruits of your labor.
+Saving money is important and a raise can self-create more funds when used to its full advantage, without cutting back on existing expenses.
+Take advantage of the opportunities a raise brings—first, plan for future financial security, and then enjoy the fruits of your labor.